Documents show Facebook used user data as competitive weapon

 The U.K. committee seized the documents from app developer Six4Three, maker of a now-defunct bikini-picture search app.
 Six4Three acquired the files as part of a U.S. lawsuit that accuses Facebook of deceptive, anti-competitive business practices.
 The documents remain under court seal in the U.S.

-In a summary of key issues pertaining to the documents, the committee said Facebook “whitelisted,” or made exceptions for, companies such as Airbnb and Netflix, giving them continued access to users’ ”friends” even after the tech giant announced changes in 2015 to end the practice.
+In a summary of key issues pertaining to the documents, the committee said Facebook “whitelisted,” or made exceptions for companies such as Airbnb and Netflix, that gave them continued access to users’ ”friends” even after the tech giant announced changes in 2015 to end the practice.

 “Facebook have clearly entered into whitelisting agreements with certain companies, which meant that after the platform changes in 2014/15 they maintained full access to friends data,” the committee said in a statement.
 “It is not clear that there was any user consent for this, nor how Facebook decided which companies should be whitelisted or not.”